How to Select the Right Family Law Attorney

 Third, cost matters.
-Full disclosure… every attorney practicing law is in the business to make money.
+Full disclosure… every Arizona divorce attorney practicing law is in the business to make money.
 Attorneys, like doctors or other professionals, are expensive.
 Most of us have spent a lot of money obtaining our education and many have significant student loans.
 But that does not justify exorbitant fees to handle your case.
 A simple divorce case with no children and minimal assets should not cost thousands and thousands of dollars.
 On the other hand, a case involving a long marriage with lots of assets and children is going to be more expensive.
 A good family law attorney is going to be upfront about the cost of your case.
 We try hard in my firm to be as cost-effective as possible in every case.
 On the other hand, we are being paid to do a job and we don’t want to cut corners.
 I tell every potential client I meet with the cost of their case will depend much more on the parties and their willingness to be reasonable than anything we do.
-But, I am also disappointed when I meet with someone who has met with another lawyer who has quoted four or five thousand dollars for a simple uncontested case.
+But, I am also disappointed when I meet with someone who has met with another divorce lawyer who has quoted four or five thousand dollars for a simple uncontested case.
 Ask questions about the cost and make sure your attorney is upfront about his hourly rate and other things that he may charge for (such as photocopies, etc.).
 I do believe you get what you pay for but don’t overpay.

-Hiring a family law attorney will be one of the most important investments you make.
+Hiring an Arizona family law attorney will be one of the most important investments you make.
 The outcome of your case will most likely have ramifications for years to come.
 I never get offended when a potential client tells me he or she will be meeting with other attorneys.
 Just as it is important to test drive a car before buying; I always think it is a good idea to shop around and kick the tires before hiring your family law attorney.

 If you or a loved one is having thoughts about a family law related issue we invite you to visit our office in Mesa Arizona.
 We love finding solutions to complicated issues.